 Lee Franzman Team Recognition Award

-The Connecticut Women’s Basketball Hall of Fame has instituted a new team recognition award for the 2023 induction Ceremony.
-This award is named in honor of Lee Franzman, chair of the CWBHOF nominating committee, who passed away in 2021.
+In 2023, the Connecticut Women’s Basketball Hall of Fame instituted a new team recognition award named in honor of Lee Franzman, who had been the chair of the CWBHOF nominating committee.
+Lee passed away in 2021.

-High school, college, industrial, "barnstorming", AAU (prior to 1970) and senior teams will be eligible for recognition.
-Criteria for recognition are:
+High school, college, industrial, “barnstorming,” AAU (before 1970), and senior teams will be eligible for recognition.

-High school team– State Championship with special consideration for undefeated teams, the first state championship from a school with multiple state championships and teams from the early days of the tournament starting in 1974.
+High School Team– State Championship with particular consideration for undefeated teams, the first state championship from a school with multiple state championships, and teams from the early days of the tournament starting in 1974.

-Industrial, barnstorming, AAU (prior to 1970) and senior team – Significant success at the national level or pioneering success in the early days of women’s basketball in Connecticut.
+Industrial, Barnstorming— AAU (before 1970), and senior team – Significant national or pioneering success in the early days of women’s basketball in Connecticut.